 When asked if it was tough fighting someone with a martially artistic background like Vince, Andrew stated that he actually studied Jeet Kune Do and Karate.
 Even though he considered himself agile, he constantly had accidents.
 Here are the top three examples: “One time in a scene in which Zhao Wen Zhou and I fall out of a glass window.
 During the fall, the camera was right on my left cheek.
 As you can imagine, there was a mark on my face.
 It was the size of a bean, but it immediately swelled up to the size of a ping pong ball.
 It was hard to believe.
 There is still a bruise under the skin.
 Another time, during a fight, the back of my head hit a metal plate and swelled up right away.
 One time, Zhao was to kick my chest, but he missed and hit my face.
 He tried to stop but couldn’t do it in time.
 Nevertheless, I feel that he is indeed a good partner and the collaboration was a pleasant one.”

 I wonder how things would have been if Jet Li stayed in H.K. to be in this movie.
 I say this because Vince admitted that, when he had first read the script, he really wanted to play Andrew’s role.
 However, the director (Lam Wai-Lun) didn’t want him in that role.
 Vince had revealed this three days before the movie was released.
-Coincidentally, he played the villain of a Jet Li movie titled Fong Sai Yuk.
+Coincidentally, he played the villain of a Jet Li movie titled Fong Sai-Yuk.
 Vince’s Cantonese had vastly improved a lot since that 1993 movie (which began filming in 1992) because of learning from newspapers and television.
-During an interview with the press on February 10, he insisted on speaking Cantonese (instead of Mandarin).
+During an interview with the press on February 10 in 1998, he insisted on speaking Cantonese (instead of Mandarin).
 With Jet in the movie, the fights would’ve been better – not just because both men specialize in Wushu, but because the fight choreographer has always had a preference for the Wushu style whenever he has choreographed a fight scene.
 Having Jet in the movie would’ve changed the fate of what happened next.

 In July of 1998, Vince attended the Fant Asia International Film Festival in Canada due to the screening of both The Blacksheep Affair and Blade.
 The movie that won was a ground-breaking American martial arts movie titled Drive despite borrowing ideas from Jackie Chan movies like Project A II and Police Story III.
 Still, it proved that you don’t need to have a H.K. fight choreographer to produce fights of a truly top-notch quality.
 During his first time in Canada, Vince worried that no one would recognize him.
 To his surprise, fans surrounded him everywhere he went (such as Chinese restaurants where girls asked for photos and autographs).
 During the premiere of the Chinese S.W.A.T. movie, many foreign fans tailed his car from the theater to his hotel.
 He said that this never happened to him in H.K. and he never would’ve guessed that foreign fans would be more passionate than his Eastern fans.
 Press from every origin interviewed him during his Canadian trip.

 On an educational program, he even sang the praises of Chinese martial arts with a live demonstration.
-Originally, the television station arranged a foreign stunt person for him, but Vince taught him kung fu instead.
-After this trip, Vince became even more confident about opening the Western market.
+Originally, the television station arranged a foreign stunt person for him, but Vince taught him Kung Fu instead.
+After this trip, Vince became even more confident about breaking the Western market.
 Upon returning home, his most pressing priority was to find an English instructor.
 Looking back, it’s a shame that Shu Qi wasn’t enabled to use this movie as a starting point for an American career.
 It could have been used to help sell The Transporter instead of vice-versa, although this movie was released on DVD in England before The Transporter came out in cinemas during the following year.
 Still, December 14 of 1997 must have seemed like an example of all pain and no gain as her right hand was injured by a reaction bullet in the finale.
 She said she didn’t cry, but Ching pointing out that she started crying as soon as she grabbed a gun.
 She continued to work on the next day.